 How to Apply

-Open Enrollment Period for the applications will be from April 1 thru April 30 each year.
+Open Enrollment Period for the applications will be from August 16 to September 15 each year.
 Locations to obtain an application will be posted on this website and also at several locations in Clinton County.
-After April 30, applications will not be given out.
-All applications are due back to the Habitat office by May 15.
+After September 15, applications will not be given out.
+All applications are due back to the Habitat office by September 29, 2021.
+Would you like an application?
+CLICK ON THIS LINK (This link will be active from August 16 to September 15, 2021).

 Fill out an application send it to P.O.
 Box 2282, Clinton Iowa 52733-2282.
 Finally you must attend one meeting for applicants.
-Those meeting will be at Zion Lutheran Church on April 25th at 6:30 pm (applications will be available at this meeting)
+This meeting will be at Zion Lutheran Church on August 28th at 2:00 pm (applications will be available at this meeting.
+When you download the flyer the sites and addresses are listed in that Flyer.

 Willingness to Partner